python/cpython/Doc/c-api/long.rst

    On error, set an exception and return ``-1``.

    If *export_long->digits* is not ``NULL``, :c:func:`PyLong_FreeExport` must be called when the export is no longer needed.
+Otherwise, calling :c:func:`PyLong_FreeExport` is optional.

 .. c:function:: void PyLong_FreeExport(PyLongExport *export_long)